kjenney/php-webminer/README.md

 ##  DESCRIPTION

-This project aims to create a standard way of extracting data from a web page using Selenium WebDriver, QueryPath, and an XML file which specifies which components to extract and how to output the results.
+This project aims to create a standard way of extracting data from a web page using Selenium WebDriver (via php-webdriver), QueryPath, and an XML file which specifies which components to extract and how to output the results.

 ### Input XML
 The input XML defines all of the aspects of the web site and the data you wish to extract.